Sunday 7 July 2024

 A loco shed

-The locoshed has a small coaling stage and corrugated iron flammable store.
+The locoshed has a small coaling stage and a water crane.

-The water crane is a Spitzner type, copied from the example that once stood at Kempten, Bad Neustadt and similar to the one at Miltenberg
+The water crane is a Spitzner type, copied from the examples that once stood at Kempten, Bad Neustadt and similar to the one at Miltenberg

 Grey Primer